DPR-droid/2021_04_pands-problem-sheet/README.md

 ## Weekly Tasks 03
 ### [secondstring.py](https://github.com/DPR-droid/pands-problem-sheet/blob/main/secondstring.py)
-The script asks a user to input a string and outputs in reverse order and selecting every second letter.
+The script asks a user to input a string and outputs in reverse order then selects every second character.

 The first iteration of the script the input had been set to test output.
 Using Python ability to slicing strings, the first iteration reversed the input string, the second iteration slicing was used again to select every second character from the reversed string.
 It was noted that the string could be slicied using one [] and after some research this was possible.